mahirbathija/Kruskals-Maze-Generator-and-Solver/README.md

 # Kruskals-Maze-Generator-and-Solver

-As part of my CSE datastructures and algorithms class at the University of Washington, my partner and I worked on this maze generator and solver.
+As part of my CSE datastructures and algorithms class at the University of Washington, I worked on this maze generator and solver.

 Datastructures Implemented: ArrayDisjointSet, ArrayHeap, ChainedHashSet, DoubleLinkedList, KVPair, ArrayDictionary,